hashicorp/admin-partitions/aks/deploy-on-hcp-consul-azure-aks/readme.md

 20. Now we can deploy the Consul clients into each partitions.
-Add HashiCorp to your helm repo
+Add/update HashiCorp to your helm repo
 ```
 helm repo add hashicorp https://helm.releases.hashicorp.com
+helm repo update
 ```

 21. Deploy Consul client for team 1.